 It’s the weekend!
 If you eat out this weekend (or any time), you can reduce food waste on the go as well.
 Many restaurants both here in the US and abroad offer portions that could feed a couple of people.
 To reduce food waste, you could split an entrée with your dining partner when you eat out, bring a glass jar or container for the leftovers—or do both.

 When you bring your own container, you also avoid the dreaded should-I-waste-the-disposable-restaurant-container-or-waste-the-food dilemma.
 After eating at our favorite Indian restaurant, my younger daughter loves packing the leftovers in her lunch for school.

 Your family, friends—and especially acquaintances—don’t want to hear you say, “I noticed you waste a lot of food.
 You should stop that.
 Since when do you have so much money that you can afford to essentially throw a bunch of it away?
 Did you win the lottery and not tell anyone?
 I thought you were still unemployed.”

 You know what does work?
 “I made this fruit crumble with strawberries that I noticed were getting soft.
 Here, try some.”
 Create awareness through desserts.

 Bonus crucial step: Compost food waste as a last resort

 Ideally, we would not waste food but waste happens.
 You get sick and can’t eat, your kids eat at their friends’ houses and come home full or you buy too much food.
 Wasted food belongs in a compost, not a landfill.

-Compacted in a landfill, food lacks exposure and so breaks down anaerobically, releasing methane gas into the atmosphere, a greenhouse gas 34 times more potent than carbon dioxide over time, according to Drawdown.
+Compacted in a landfill, food lacks exposure to oxygen and so breaks down anaerobically, releasing methane gas into the atmosphere, a greenhouse gas 34 times more potent than carbon dioxide over time, according to Drawdown.

 On the other hand, when that same food waste (and food scraps) breaks down in a compost, it actually draws carbon dioxide out of the atmosphere.